Inald/Frogger-Refactoring-2019/README.md

 ~~~~
 1) Moving into an end that has already been activated - Frogger is
    no longer allowed.
-2) speed of objects to speed up and have the frogger
+2) speeding up of objects causes the frogger to not slip off the
-   not slip off the log or Turtle/WetTurtle with the new speed.
+   log or Turtle/WetTurtle with the new speed.
 ~~~~

 ### Other refactorings
 ~~~~
 1) Abstract moving class added, for direction movement of objects
 2) Made WetTurtle extend Turtle - as "IS-A" Actor
-3) Encapsulated fields - crucial for testing
+3) Encapsulated fields
+4) Made constants for hardcode values
 ~~~~